Malayan Emergency

-The British attempted to starve the MNLA using scorched earth policies through food rationing, killing livestock, and aerial spraying of the herbicide Agent Orange.
+The British attempted to starve the MNLA using scorched earth policies, including food rationing, killing livestock, and aerial spraying of the herbicide Agent Orange.
 British units carried out extrajudicial killings of unarmed civilians, in violation of the Geneva Conventions.
 The most infamous example is the Batang Kali massacre, which the press has referred to as "Britain's My Lai".
-(Note: eg The Times 2012, The Independent 2015, The Guardian 2012 While the phrase has often been used in the British press, the scholar Matthew Hughes has pointed out in the journal Small Wars & Insurgencies that in terms of the number killed the massacre at Batang Kali is not of a comparable magnitude to the one at Mỹ Lai.)
+(Note: e.g. The Times 2012, The Independent 2015, The Guardian 2012.
+While the phrase has often been used in the British press, the scholar Matthew Hughes has pointed out in the journal Small Wars & Insurgencies that in terms of the number killed, the massacre at Batang Kali is not of a comparable magnitude to the one at Mỹ Lai.)
 The Briggs Plan forcibly relocated a million civilians into concentration camps called "new villages".
 Many Orang Asli indigenous communities were also targeted for internment because the British believed that they were supporting the communists.
 The widespread decapitation of people suspected to have been guerrillas led to the 1952 British Malayan headhunting scandal.
 Similar scandals relating to atrocities committed by British forces included the public display of corpses.

-British armed forces suffered from well over a thousand casualties, presently making the emergency Britain's deadliest operational theatre since the Second World War.
+British armed forces suffered well over a thousand casualties, making the emergency Britain's deadliest operational theatre since the Second World War.
+The emergency has often been compared to the Vietnam War, which included similar tactics and terrain.
+However, the Vietnam War involved large field armies of rival states with over a quarter million combatants and over 100,000 insurgents, whereas the emergency was mostly a low-intensity insurgency; the MNLA never numbered more than 8,000 members at a time.
+Still, some 11,000 people died in the emergency.
 Although the emergency was declared over in 1960, communist leader Chin Peng renewed the insurgency against the Malaysian government in 1968.
 This second phase of the insurgency lasted until the dissolution of the MCP in 1989.